-The Corporation's Internal Control Officer has conducted an assessment of the effectiveness of the Corporation's internal control system as of March 31, 2017 utilizing the criteria described in the "Internal Control - Integrated Framework" issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-As part of this assessment, the Internal Control Officer has obtained and reviewed an independent audit report issued by KPMG LLP on controls over the trustee bank that furnishes bank trustee and custodial services to the Corporation and an independent audit report on the Corporation's internal controls over financial reporting issued by BST & Co.
-CPA's, LLP.
+The Corporation's Internal Control Officer has conducted an assessment of the effectiveness of the Corporation's internal control system as of March 31, 2020 utilizing the criteria described in the "Internal Control - Integrated Framework" issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+As part of this assessment, the Internal Control Officer has obtained and reviewed an independent audit report issued by KPMG LLP on controls over the trustee bank that furnishes bank trustee and custodial services to the Corporation and an independent audit report on the Corporation's internal control sover financial reporting issued by BST & Co.
+CPAs, LLP.
 In addition, the Corporation's internal control guidelines and policies and procedures were reviewed, members of the Corporation's staff were interviewed and corporate financial documents were reviewed.

-On December 7, 1990, the Board of Directors created a Finance Committee to be composed of the Chair of the Corporation, the State Comptroller and the Budget Director, with the State Comptroller serving as the Chair.
+On December 7, 1990, the Board created a Finance Committee to be composed of the Chair of the Corporation, the State Comptroller and the Budget Director, with the State Comptroller serving as the Chair.
 As of April 1, 2006, the Act requires the Corporation to form both Audit and Governance Committees composed of independent members.
 The Corporation formed Audit and Governance Committees on July 24, 2007.
 The Public Authorities Law was amended in December 2009 to require that the Audit, Governance and Finance Committees each have no less than three independent members and that the independent members constitute a majority on the Committees.
 As a result, on March 24, 2010, the Board voted to revise the composition of each of these Committees to meet the new statutory requirements.
 There are currently vacancies on each Committee due to vacancies on the Board.
-A majority of committee members present at all Committee meetings held during the fiscal year 2016-17 were independent members.
+A majority of committee members present at all Committee meetings held during the 2019-20 fiscal year were independent members.

-The Act also requires the formal adoption of a code of ethics that, at a minimum, includes the standards established in Section 74 of the Public Officers Law ("POL").
-The Board complied with this requirement by adopting a code of ethics on July 24, 2007 that is applicable to all Directors, Officers and employees of the Corporation.
-In addition to the controls provided by the code of ethics, currently, three of the four Directors, and each Officer and staff person is either a statewide elected official or a state officer or employee and, as such, is bound by the ethics provisions of the POL.
+The Act also requires the formal adoption of a code of ethics that, at a minimum, includes the standards established in Section 74 of the POL.
+The Board complied with this requirement by adopting a code of ethics on July 24, 2007 that is applicable to all Directors, officers and employees of the Corporation.
+In addition to the controls provided by the code of ethics, currently, three of the four Directors, and each officer and staff person is either a statewide elected official or a state officer or employee and, as such, is bound by the ethics provisions of the POL.

 The Public Authorities Law also requires the Corporation to annually prepare and distribute a budget, approve its guidelines for investments and procurements, and issue reports on its procurement contracts, investments and operations and accomplishments.
 Further, the Corporation is required to comply with Parts 201, 203, 204 and 206 of Title 2 of the Official Compilation of Codes, Rules and Regulations of the State of New York ("2 NYCRR") which provide additional requirements related to the Corporation's accounting and reporting, budget and multi-year financial plan, reporting of state-supported debt and contract review and approval.
-For the fiscal year ended March 31, 2017, the Corporation approved such budget, reports and guidelines in conformance with applicable requirements.
-During the year ended March 31, 2017, the Corporation complied with the provisions of Parts 201, 203, 204 and 206 of 2 NYCRR in all material respects.
+For the fiscal year ended March 31, 2020, the Corporation approved such budget, reports and guidelines in conformance with applicable requirements and complied with the provisions of Parts 201, 203, 204 and 206 of 2 NYCRR in all material respects.

-The law creating and governing the Corporation ("Enabling Act") requires it to enter into an agreement with the State Comptroller pursuant to which the State Comptroller shall be the Exclusive Agent of the Corporation for the sale of its bonds and notes.
-The agreement in place with respect to this requirement expires annually on March 31.
+The Enabling Act requires the Corporation to enter into an agreement with the State Comptroller pursuant to which the State Comptroller shall be the Exclusive Agent of the Corporation for the sale of its bonds and notes.
+The agreement in place with respect to this requirement expires on April 1, 2024.